-Figure 1: Optimized layering of charcoal - sand - filter
+Figure 1: Optimised layering of charcoal - sand - filter

-5.4.4 Textile filters ("Sari filter")
+5.3.2.4 Textile filters ("Sari filter", "Millbank bag")

-- Principles: The procedure can reduce the number of larger germs like Giardia cysts and eggs or larvae of several parasites (helminths) [37], [38].
-It was proven to be (partially) effective against Vibrio cholerae as well, because this germ tends to agglomerate with organic material and the particles exceed the critical diameter of the textile's pores [39], [40], [36].
-Also the counts of other bacteria and viruses can be reduced [24].
-Furthermore, aesthetic quality of water is improved by reducing turbidity. - Procedure: Filter water through several layers of tightly woven textile material. - Advantages: Simple method.
-Can be used for larger amounts of water (e.g. for groups). - Disadvantages: As mentioned for pure sand filters, an overall effectiveness of textile filtration cannot be given.
-For V. cholerae a reduction of 99% of the germs was reported [36]. - Additional remarks: The tighter the textiles, the better the filtration effect.
+Principles: The procedure can reduce the number of larger pathogens like Giardia cysts and eggs or larvae of some parasites (helminths).
+It was proven to be (partially) effective against Vibrio cholerae, because this germ tends to agglomerate with organic material and the particles exceed the critical diameter of the textile's pores [39], [40].
+The counts of other bacteria and viruses can be reduced as well [26].
+Furthermore, aesthetic quality of water is improved by reducing turbidity.

+Procedure: Filter water through several layers of tightly woven textile material.

+Advantages: Simple method.
+Can be used for larger amounts of water (e.g. for groups).

+Disadvantages: As mentioned for pure sand filters, an overall effectiveness of textile filtration cannot be given.
+For V. cholerae a reduction of 99% of the germs was reported [38].

+Additional remarks: The tighter the textiles, the better the filtration effect.
 Therefore, older textiles, which are matted, are more effective than new ones.
 The procedure is of special importance in community based health projects in developing countries.
-It can also be used to pre-filter the water in order to reduce turbidity before applying a ceramic filter, chemical or UV disinfection.
+It can also be used to pre-filter the water in order to reduce turbidity before applying a ceramic filter, chemical, or UV disinfection.